bvincent1/bvincent1.github.io/_drafts/2017-05-29-interview-cheat-sheet.md

 If I could recommend a list of things to talk to me about, I'd suggest starting with:
 - functional programing (see above comment)
 - python list or string comprehension (like seriously, how easy it is compared to JS, or god forbid C?)
-- web development (I love this kind of stuff!!)
+- web development (http, rest, crud, etc...
+I love this kind of stuff!!)
-- aws + linux stuff (`docker run ubuntu -i < "apt-get install cow && moo"`) (I know this doesn't actually work, but I could get it to to work!)
+- aws + linux stuff (`docker run ubuntu -i`)
-- testing (I'm so bad at making tests, but I still try to get better and this would be a good way to see how I'm doing)
+- testing (I'm so bad at making tests, but I still try to get better and this would be a good way to see how I'm doing!)
+- ask me about any projects I've been working on (or any of my pinned github repos)

 If that's not enough, a list of things not to ask me about would include, but not be limited to:
 - algorithms (You could maybe ask me about implementing (a simple) one, but don't ask me to name one)
-- general code syntax (I use a lot of languages, and a lot of linters so I mix them up constantly) -
+- general code syntax (I use a lot of languages, and a lot of linters so I mix them up constantly, everything looks like Python + TS + JS + Rust)
+-

 # Sheet